zf900/HNMDRP/Matlab/README.md

 Secondly, to draw the ROC curve based on the prediction results of HNMDRP by running following code in matlab command window.
 (This process may need to take a few seconds.)

-	run plot_ROC(pre_HNMDRP_Results, transCD_with_unknown, drug_number)
+	run plot_ROC(pre_HNMDRP_Results, transCD_with_unknown, 75)

 Specific Instructions: In this function, you can specify the drug_number to be a number, then execute this line of code and the ROC curve is displayed in the computer screen for this drug.
-					   Here, drug_number is determined by the Supplementary Table S2 which have 189 drugs and its corresponding index number.
+					   Here, 75 is the drug_number which is determined by the Supplementary Table S2 that have 189 drugs and its corresponding index number.
-					   When you have got pre_HNMDRP_Results results, you need only run the second line of code to obtain the results of this method.
+					   When you have got pre_HNMDRP_Results results, you need only run the second line code to obtain the results of each drug.
 *******************************************************************************************************************************************************************************************